 Where is our nursing home care the worst in Maryland?
-Nursing homes in Baltimore and Prince George's County seem to be the poorest run and facilities that most find themselves the target of lawsuits.
+Facilities in Baltimore and Prince George's County seem to be the poorest run and facilities that most find themselves the target of lawsuits.
 But bad nursing home care is ubiquitous throughout Maryland.
 We rank 33rd nationally in nursing home care.
 Throwing money at the "best" nursing home is no guarantee of quality care.

 With the rising number of “baby boomers” heading into their senior years, more residents are showing up at local nursing homes around the country.
-Within the state of Maryland alone, the number of reports regarding neglect, abuse, and all around poor care continues to flow in massive numbers.Maryland Nursing Homes Lawsuits
+Within the state of Maryland alone, the number of reports regarding neglect, abuse, and all-around poor care continues to flow in massive numbers.Maryland Nursing Homes Lawsuits

 Nursing homes are not strictly liable for injuries that occur at these facilities.
-Their obligation is to guard against the risk that a reasonable person can anticipate.
-The four most common mistakes that generate litigation are abuse, neglect, medical malpractice and premises liability.Nursing Home Abuse
+They must guard against the risk that a reasonable person can anticipate.
+The four most common mistakes that come to our nursing home negligence lawyers: abuse, neglect, medical malpractice, and premises liability.
+Our Baltimore nursing home lawyers handle all four of these claims.
+But the most common we see is medical malpractice which often contains elements of neglect.Nursing Home Abuse

-Nursing home abuse is the worst of these three.
-It is characterized by an evil intent or a reckless disregard for the safety of the patient.
-This is not a crime of incompetence.Nursing home abuse is a crime of “I don’t care.”
 The legal definition of “I don’t care” is defined by federal law.
 It is the intentional infliction of injury, assault and battery that can include both physical and sexual acts, imprisonment or unnecessary restraints, deprivation of essentials such as food and water, or the use of medication that was not specifically prescribed to the patient for use.Nursing Home Neglect

-The issue of neglect in a nursing home can involve ignoring a patient’s physical needs, the lack of prevention or treatment for bed sores, failure to alert a physician of medical problems, and failure to prevent things such as dehydration or malnutrition.
+The issue of neglect in a nursing home or assisted living facility can involve ignoring a patient’s physical needs, the lack of prevention or treatment for bed sores, failure to alert a physician of medical problems, and failure to prevent things such as dehydration or malnutrition.
 Neglect is a form of abuse done with intent.

 We are not speaking of all physicians who treat nursing home patients.
-But there are doctors out there who treat nursing home patients like stops on an assembly line and ignore the needs of their patients and the essential care the patient requires.Premises Liability Claims in Nursing Homes
+But there are doctors out there who treat nursing home patients like stops on an assembly line and ignore the needs of their patients and the essential care the patient requires.

 Premises liability lawsuits account for 8% of nursing home liability cases.
 Why so many?
 They are all part and parcel of the underlying problem in nursing homes in Maryland: not enough people are paying attention to what should be done.

 These deficiencies lead to premise liability cases.
 It is amazing how many open and obvious trip hazards there are in nursing homes, the one place where people are most vulnerable to slip and fall.Maryland Nursing Home Law

 Maryland nursing home law also maintains provisions that are referred to as the "Nursing Home Bill of Rights" for residents.
-Nursing home lawsuits that involve breaches these Bill of Rights or any other claims against Maryland nursing homes are typically fought in state court.How Much Are Nursing Home Lawsuits Worth?
+Nursing home lawsuits that involve breaches of this Bill of Rights or any other claims against Baltimore nursing homes are typically fought in state court.

-In a civil case, this is the most important question: who much is my nursing home case worth?
-How much compensation will I receive?
+In a civil nursing home lawsuit, our nursing home lawyers are always asked, "How much is my nursing home case worth?
+How much settlement compensation will I receive?"

 - Sample verdicts and settlements in Maryland nursing home wrongful death cases